Decomposing Inversion Sets of Permutations and Applications to Faces of the Littlewood-Richardson Cone: Parametrizing regular codimension faces of the Littlewood-Richardson cone

-In this section we explain our initial motivation for this work and give an application of Theorem~\ref{main theorem}.
+In this section we explain in detail how our work illuminates the structure of the Littlewood-Richardson cone.
 For clarity of exposition we discuss only the case of type $A$ but everything carries over to the cases of types $B$ and $C$.
-The two motivating problems both have versions involving an arbitrary number of factors (which lead to Problem~\ref{main problem}) but for simplicity we only describe the case of two factors which leads to considering decompositions into three inversion sets.

 \np {\bf Regular faces of the Littlewood-Richardson cone.} To describe how our work relates to the Littlewood-Richardson cone we first convert the problem of eigenvalues of Hermitian matrices to its symmetric version, i.e., instead of Hermitian matrices $A,B, C$ satisfying $C = A+B$ we will consider Hermitian matrices $A,B, C$ satisfying $A+B+C = 0$.
 It is clear that the cone $\mathcal{C''}$, analogous to the cone $\mathcal{C'}$ described in \S\ref{Introduction} is contained in the hyperplane $V$ defined by